turbinelabs/rotor/README.md

 ## Configuration

 Global flags for Rotor can be listed with
-`docker run --entrypoint rotor turbinelabs/rotor:0.17.0 <platform> --help`.
+`docker run --entrypoint rotor turbinelabs/rotor:0.17.0 --help`.
 Global flags can be be passed via upper-case, underscore-delimited environment variables prefixed with `ROTOR_`, with all non-alpha characters converted to underscores.
 For example, `--some-flag` becomes `ROTOR_SOME_FLAG`.